 What’s most remarkable isn’t the match itself, but what they did just a few weeks later to top it.
 With Randy Orton getting sent home from the European tour, Michaels and Cena were forced to turn a Triple Threat match between the three into a two-man match.
 And not only that, they had to stretch it to eat up the entire second hour for fear of letting down not just the fans on TV, but those in the UK who only get to see the shows live a few times a year.
 They did that, and much more, putting on easily the best free TV match of all time, and one on the short list of great matches in two of the most illustrious careers in the history of the business.

 From there, Cena would enter into a series of feuds with Randy Orton.
 And, much like JBL, a certain segment of fans would eventually complain about how lame and overdone the rivalry is.
 While they are pretty unequivocally wrong, there was no argument that when it was hot, it was as hot as an program the company has run for the last 10 years.
+This match in particular is a favorite of your correspondent’s, performing together in a way not only informed by their characters but the ways in which their characters have interacted over the years.
+Not to spoil the endgame but the bit setting up, where John Cena’s pleads with the ref that Orton is faking an injury, is the kind of genre savvy missing from most main event matches.

 Both showcased not just their in ring skills, but a pretty phenomenal understanding of psychology that has permeated throughout both of their careers.
 While your mileage may vary, it’s pretty hard to argue that they bring out the best in one another.
 Orton, the consummate heel, needs to be able to turn Cena’s immense crowd reaction — whether it’s good or bad — into something.
 Heels like Orton only function properly when there’s someone truly popular on the other side of them.